18020132/dao-duc-tung.github.io/src/pages/thoughts-on/i-desire-failure/index.md

 ## Discovery

-But the more successful I became, the more scared I became.
+But the more successful I achieved, the more scared I felt.
 Fear of losing what I have, fear of becoming arrogant and selfish.
 I feared failure.
 But the lack of failure was freaking me out.

 What do I need to do?

 Instead of hiding, I decided to face it.
 Exposing myself more, dreaming bigger, choosing higher and more risky goals.
 I am currently willing to sacrifice what I have, to achieve better things.
 The fear gradually disappears and hope appears.

 Anyone at any time has some kind of fear.
 But instead of avoiding them, let them follow and haunt us.
 Giving ourselves a chance to face them.
-So that when we look back, we won't regret the things we have not done, but we will be proud of them.
+So that when we look back, we won't regret the things we have not done, but we will be proud of what we have done.

 <!-- MARKDOWN LINKS & IMAGES -->